inverse-inc/packetfence/go/README.md

 # ln -s $GOPATH/src/github.com/inverse-inc/packetfence/go /usr/local/pf/go
 ```

-Once that is done, you should be working in $GOPATH/src/github.com/inverse-inc/packetfence/go and not /usr/local/pf/go so that go commands work correctly (they tend to misbehave outside of the GOPATH)
+Once that is done, you should be working in $GOPATH/src/github.com/inverse-inc/packetfence/go and not /usr/local/pf/go so that Golang commands work correctly (they tend to misbehave outside of the GOPATH)

 ## Running the tests

-Like the perl unit tests, the golang tests rely on the presence of the test pfconfig process to execute properly.
+Like the perl unit tests, the Golang tests rely on the presence of the test pfconfig process to execute properly.

 In order to start the test pfconfig process: